 LogMeIn, despite having a name that already sounds like a password manager in its own right, is primarily known for its remote access software.
 From a corporate perspective, this sounds like a good match, but some LastPass users have already filled the announcement post with negative comments expressing their disappointment.
 Several have complained of LogMeIn's bad customer service and price hikes.
 Read More

 Dropbox has been the reigning king of cloud storage and syncing for a few years now, but the competition is getting intense.
 LogMeIn, which is best known for its remote access apps, has just launched a cloud storage solution of its own called Cubby.
 Not only does Cubby come with 5GB of free storage to Dropbox's 2GB, but it also implements a peer-to-peer sharing system that will help you get around that limit.

 Dropbox requires you to specify a single folder on your desktop to be the synced folder.
 Cubby, however, takes a page from other apps like SugarSync and lets you choose multiple folders and designate them as "Cubbys."
-The 5GB limit applies only to what is stored in the cloud at any given time.
 Read More

 LogMeIn has announced a partnership with HTC that will see its Rescue software pre-installed on all future Android smartphones and tablets.
 Using a combination of an applet on HTC devices and support software across the company's worldwide call centers, customers will be provided with remote support that allows the person on the other end of the phone to take control of your device and run various tests.